-If you would find it helpful, the National Steering Group will assign a 'buddy' to you who will be available to offer support at the end of the phone or by email.
+If you would find it helpful, the National Steering Group will assign one of their members (who are all Family Group Leaders themselves) to you and they will be available to offer support at the end of the phone or by email.
 Face to face meetings may also be available but that will depend on availability and distance.